About us

-We are a a non-profit organization founded in 1971 by University of Maine English professor Carroll F. Terrell under the name The National Poetry Foundation.
-The original mission of the founder was to encourage scholarship on and gather archival material and mementos related to the modernist American poet Ezra Pound.
-Terrell’s goal was to establish Pound as the defining poet of modernism, his vehicle was the journal Paideuma, a magazine devoted to Pound studies, his end the publication of his landmark A Companion to The Cantos of Ezra Pound.
+We are a non-profit organization founded in 1971 by University of Maine English professor Carroll F. Terrell under the name The National Poetry Foundation.
+Terrell’s original mission was to encourage scholarship on and gather archival material and mementos related to the modernist American poet Ezra Pound.
+His goal was to establish Pound as the defining poet of modernism, his vehicle was the journal Paideuma, a magazine devoted to Pound studies, his end the publication of his landmark A Companion to The Cantos of Ezra Pound.

 * * *